Bill & Melinda Gates Foundation

 About the program

-The majority of grants in the Global Development Program are to international organizations, large development NGOs, research institutes and universities, and other tax-exempt organizations in the USA and internationally.
+The majority of grants are to international organizations, large development NGOs, research institutes and universities, and other tax-exempt organizations in the USA and internationally.
 Grants range from under US$100 thousand to multi-million dollars.

 Note: Some grants related to agriculture (food security) and water may be in support of the Gates Foundation’s program in Global Health.
-Grant seekers should be aware of the cross-cutting aspects of certain parts of the Foundation’s grant making.
+Grant seekers should be aware of the cross-cutting aspects of the Foundation’s grant making.

 Grant seekers should consult the Foundation’s website, by program area, on a regular basis.

 Link to Grant Opportunities